-Join Chris Orwig for an in-depth discussion in this video Using web gallery templates, part of Lightroom 5 Essentials: 06 Creating Slideshows and Web Galleries.
+Join Chris Orwig for an in-depth discussion in this video Using web gallery templates, part of Lightroom 5 Essential Training: 6 Creating Slideshows & Web Galleries.

 One of the ways that you can speed up your overall web module work flow is by working with the web gallery templates.
 Let's take a look at how we can work with these templates, and let's also explore some of the options when working with them.
 Well first, we need to make a selection of pictures, because we need something to populate the templates.
 So that we can evaluate, or determine if one template will work for us.
 Well lets go ahead and select these pictures which we have in a collection.
 To do that, we can press Cmd+A on Mac, Ctrl+A on Windows.
 And then next, lets navigate to the web module.